 Any landlord will tell you that months of hard work will go into renting out a property.
 And after months of chasing solicitors and mortgage advisors to get the sale through, as well as the work that goes into bringing the property up to code and marketing it to prospective tenants, it can be very tempting to move a new tenant in as soon as possible so that you can start financially benefiting from the fruits of your labour.

-With this in mind, we’ve pulled together a Landlord Tenant Referencing Guide to help you understand the benefits of obtaining a tenant reference before renting out your property.
+With this in mind, we’ve pulled together a Landlord Tenant Referencing Guide to help you understand the benefits of conducting a tenant reference check before renting out your property.

 Why is it a good idea to carry out a tenant reference?

 As mentioned above, it can be difficult to evict tenants once they’ve living at the property, with new laws being written every year to protect the rights of tenants against unwarranted or ‘revenge’ evictions.
 While this is clearly a good thing for tenants and ‘generation rent,’ unfortunately this also means that, should a tenant fall into rental arrears or breach their tenancy agreement, it can take a few months for a landlord to gain repossession of their property – especially if the tenant chooses not to leave once the eviction notice period has ended, sometimes resulting in the case going to court.

 Obtaining a tenant reference might give you peace of mind that your tenant can afford to pay their rent, as a tenant reference will be able to confirm their credit history, as well as their affordability.
 Although there are always unforeseen circumstances that could still result in an eviction (if the tenant were to lose their job, for example), validating their income before the tenancy begins could give you a rough idea of whether they’re likely to fall into rental arrears.